-Place the quilt flat on its face on a large table.
-Place the screen on top, and using a new upholstery brush, vacuum through the screen using an up and down motion.
-This is a lot easier with two people, one to hold the screen and one to vacuum.
-Trade jobs every 20 minutes.
-When you have finished that section, move the screen and repeat until you have vacuumed the whole back.
+Arrange the quilt so that it is lying flat on its front on the large table.
+After positioning the screen on top, use a fresh upholstery brush to carefully vacuum through it using an up-and-down motion.
+If you have two people, one of them can hold the screen while the other person vacuums.
+This makes the task much simpler.
+The job market fluctuates every 20 minutes.
+After you have finished vacuuming that section, you will need to move the screen and continue doing so until you have cleaned the entire back.

 ===> More Inspiration For Quilters, Click To Get Inspired! ===>